nite-coder/prelude/README.md

 # prelude
 A simple lightweight network framework for Go.
-It is useful for long connection applications such as `IOT`, `chatroom`, `online game`, `instant messaging`
+It is useful for long connection applications such as `IOT`, `Chatroom`, `Online Game`, `Instant Messaging`

 ## Feature
 1. distributed architecture and can be scale out